sabbellajahnavireddy/message-queues-technical-paper/focus_management.md

 5. Remove Shallow Work

 - Limit time spent on emails, messages, and routine tasks.
-- Shallow tasks should fit around deep work—not the other way around.
+- Shallow tasks should fit around deep work not the other way around.

 6. Make Focus Easy by Controlling Environment